 A judge or magistrate may issue an arrest warrant for a person if a police officer submits a sworn statement that outlines the basis for an arrest.
 An arrest warrant generally identifies the crime and the person suspected of committing the crime, specifies the location where the suspect may be found, and gives a police officer permission to arrest the person named in the warrant.

 After a DUI Arrest - You Can Fight Your Charges

 After a DUI arrest, suspects are generally taken to the police station or local jail and booked.
 This process includes recording details about the crime and the suspect, including fingerprints and a mug shot.
-Personal property, such as keys and cash, are also confiscated at this time and is usually returned when the suspect is released unless they are held as evidence.
+Personal property, such as keys and cash, are also confiscated at this time and typically returned when the suspect is released (unless they are held as evidence).

 In some cases, bail may be posted immediately or a suspect can be released on their own recognizance, which means they sign a promise to appear for their court date.
 In other cases, the suspect will be required to wait in jail for a hearing before a judge to determine the amount of bail.

 After being released from jail, a suspect may need help from a local DUI attorney.
 At Total DUI, we make getting in touch with a lawyer easy.
 Simply give us a call at 877-349-1311 or fill out just one short form for a free DUI case evaluation.

 The above summary is for information purposes only, is not legal advice, and is not a substitute for the advice of a lawyer in your state.